NYULibraries/dlts-enm-verifier/README.md

       -h, --help                          output usage information
 ```

+* Caching: all responses from a live ENM or TCT host are automatically cached in
+`cache/enm/[COMMAND]/` and `cache/tct/[COMMAND]/`, respectively.
+These files
+can be saved in directories that can later be used for future verifications via
+the `--enm-local` and `--tct-local` command line options.
+Note that the cache for
+`[COMMAND]` is immediately cleared at the start of every run with corresponding
+`[COMMAND]`, so any cache files needed for future use should be copied out before
+the next run.

-* Verifications produce no output on stdout.
+* Reports: verifications produce no output on stdout.
 Results of all verifications are
 recorded in `reports/[COMMAND]`.
+Note that the `reports` directory for `[COMMAND]`
+is immediately cleared at the start of every run with corresponding `[COMMAND]`,
+so any reports files needed for future reference should be copied out before the
+next run.
+Reports for each `[COMMAND]`:
     * `browsetopicslists` reports:
         * `[BROWSE TOPICS LIST CATEGORY]-enm-missing-topics.json`: lists topics
 that are in TCT but not on ENM category page.